qafedev/qafe-platform/README.md

 ## Building QAFE Platform
 Maven version 3.x is used as a project management tool for the QAFE Platform.
 Maven is an open-source project freely distributed by the Apache Software Foundation.
 The tool is necessary to be able to build the platform.
 Before building, make sure that the following tasks are done:

 1. Make sure that Maven is installed on your machine.
-On OSX Mavericks, Maven is not shipped automatically.
-For this the following can work:
+On Mac OS X Mavericks, Maven is not shipped automatically.
+To install Maven on OS X, the following command should work:
 ```
 brew install maven
 ```